Lotto24/phraseapp-gradle-plugin/README.md

 * SLF4J for logging
 * Lombok to remove some boilerplate code
 * Phrase-Java-Client from [mytaxi](https://github.com/mytaxi) to encapsulate the PhraseApp API
-* Spring-Web because the PharseApp-Java-Client needs this -> Bug
+* Spring-Web because the PharseApp-Java-Client needs this

 ### For Unit tests
 * JUntit for simple unit tests

+## Release this plugin

+1. ensure you have the correct gradle.publish.key and gradle.publish.secret in your gradle config: $HOME_DIR/.gradle/gradle.properties (~/.gradle/gradle.properties)
+2. ensure you have updated the version number of the plugin
+3. release the plugin with **make publish**
+4. commit and push the updated version

 ## Links
 * [PhraseApp API Doku v2](https://phraseapp.com/docs/api/v2)

-## FAQ
-TODO: ProjectId, AuthToken

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`